pooja614/ML_DL_projects/README.md

 Machine Learning Project with GUI
 <pre>
-In this project, we applied different algorithms to NSL-KDD data set to classify normal and anomaly connections.
+This project is based on NSL-KDD dataset, we applied different algorithms to NSL-KDD data set to classify normal and anomaly connections.
 Proposed method is validated by 10 fold cross validation for the classification.
 The Experimental analysis shows that when compared to other classification methods, proposed hybrid model have increased the accuracy, precision, recall and f-measure